Regular Separability of One Counter Automata

 and that the above properties fail to hold if any $c_i$ (resp.~$d_i$) is replaced by a point-wise smaller pair of numbers.
 All the required checks are instances of the reachability problem for 2-\vass, hence doable in \pspace~\cite{DBLP:conf/lics/BlondinFGHM15}. \end{proof}

 Denote by $\reach_p$ the set of configurations reachable in $\constrvass{\V}{\N, \N}$ via some linear path scheme with profile $p$.
 Using Lemma~\ref{lem:checknumbers} we can enumerate all profiles of linear path schemes~\eqref{eq:lps} of length at most $N_1$ with $k \leq N_2$ loops.
-Note that each such profile can be represented (in binary) in polynomial space.
+Note that each such profile can be represented (in binary) in polynomial space: as $N_1$ is exponential and $N_2$ is polynomial, the profile is defined by polynomially many numbers $a_i, b_i, c_i, d_i$, each of them at most exponential.
 Thus by the virtue of Lemma~\ref{lem:blondyn} it is enough to show, for a fixed profile $p$, that the set $\reach_p$ is \pspacesolvable.
 Fix a profile $p$ from now on.

 As a convenient tool we will use \emph{linear Diophantine equations}.
 These are systems of equations of the form

 where $x_1, \ldots, x_l$ are variables, and $a, a_1, \ldots, a_l$ are integer coefficients.
 For a system $\U$ of such equations, we denote by $\sol{\U} \subseteq \N^l$ the solution set of $\U$, i.e., the set all of non-negative integer vectors $(n_1, \ldots, n_l)$ such that the valuation $x_1 \mapsto n_1, \ldots, x_l \mapsto n_l$ satisfies all the equations in $\U$.